Library of Resources

 |Coping with the Shock of Intrafamilial Sexual Abuse (National Child Traumatic Stress Network)||

 Information for families, individuals and professionals addressing sex abuse behaviors among family members.

 |Court Appointed Special Advocate Association (CASA): Organization||

 A network of trained volunteers representing the best interests of abused and neglected children in the courtroom and other settings.

-Suggested policies and practices for faith-based communities to design safe environments
+Suggested questions about policies and practices for faith-based communities to design safe environments.

 |Creating Safer Environments for Children (Commit To Kids)||